Capital gains tax: how will it affect your portfolio?

 1. What is capital gains tax?

 Capital gains tax is a new 10% tax on profits made by private individuals on the sale of investments.
-The government wants to avoid this affecting small investors and have therefore set an exemption of €10,000 per year.
-Provided your annual profit does not exceed €10,000, you will not be required to pay this tax.
-The €10,000 exemption will be indexed each year.
+The government wants to avoid this affecting small investors.
+This is why an exemption of €10,000 per year is in effect.
+Providing your annual profit does not exceed €10,000, you will not be required to pay this tax.
+The exemption of €10,000 will be adjusted for inflation each year.
 Many investors invest for the longer term and hold their investments for several years.
-Those who do not use the exemption can build up an additional €1,000 exemption each year for five years.
-This means that f you only make a capital gain every five years, the exemption will increase to €15,000 (€30,000 for couples).
+Anyone who does not utilise the exemption could accumulate an additional €1,000 each year for five years.
+In other words, if you only realise capital gains every five years, the exemption can increase to €15,000 (€30,000 for couples).

 - Between €1,000,000 and €2,500,000: 1.25%